 The black water sewage holding tank is drained by use of a dump valve.
 The valve is located on the side of the trailer under the toilet (if applicable).
 To empty the black water tank, drive to the RV dump station.
 Attach one end of the sewer hose to the tank fitting and place the other end in the dump station tank.
 Pull the termination valve lever to let the water exit the holding tank.
+Once all liquid has been dumped, remove the hose and push the termination valve back in to close it.

-Equipment Operation and Use.
+Equipment Operation and Use